KrystopherWeeton/scripts/README.md

 - list					# List all marks
 - clrmarks				# Clear all marks
 - remove <mark-name>	# Remove a specified mark
+- pin					# Creates a pin for immediate use
+- back					# Goes back to the pin

 MOVEMENT
 - clrdir				# Clears the current directory